realgolf/realgolf/README.md

 ## License

-RealGolf is licensed under the [All Rights Reserved License](LICENSE.md).
+RealGolf.Games is licensed under the [All Rights Reserved License](LICENSE.md).

 ## Contact